 Swan Nordic digital microwave

-A microwave probably isn't the first appliance you'd think of when it comes to baking, but this colourful Swan model has been a staple in the Bake Off tent for the last few seasons – used for tasks like melting butter and chocolate.
+A microwave probably isn't the first appliance you'd think of when it comes to baking, but this colourful Swan model has appeared in the Bake Off tent for the last few seasons – used for tasks like melting butter and chocolate.

 Available in five matte colours, its curved design and wood-effect finishes make this gadget a clear stand-out in terms of looks.
 It delivers well in terms of performance, too, and when our team tested it in the Good Food Test Kitchen, we found the controls easy and intuitive.